luispabon/sway-ubuntu/README.md

 ## Screen sharing

-Ubuntu 22.10 comes with all the plumbing to make it all work:
+Ubuntu 23.04 comes with all the plumbing to make it all work:
   * pipewire 0.3
+  * wireplumber
   * xdg-desktop-portal-gtk with the correct build flags

 ### Limitations